rhul-compsoc/SimpleGUICS2Pygame/Sphinx/Tips.rst

 CodeSkulptor
 ------------
-CodeSkulptor_ is a Python implementation (in JavaScript) running in a browser.
+CodeSkulptor2_ is a Python implementation (in JavaScript) running in a browser.
 It implements a subset of Python 2.

 CodeSkulptor3_ is the same but it implements a subset of Python 3.